Helping you with your enquiry

 Crowding on trains

-Complaints about crowding on trains should first be addressed to the train operating company concerned.
-The train operator has a duty to respond to your concerns, explaining what went wrong and what they are doing to improve matters.
+Complaints about crowding on trains should first be sent to the train company concerned.
+The train company has to respond to your concerns, explaining what went wrong and what they are doing to do to improve matters.
 More on crowding on trains.

 Health and safety complaints

-Complaints regarding health and safety on the railways can be sent to our customer correspondence team, which will forward your complaint to the relevant railway safety team member.
+Complaints regarding health and safety can be sent to our customer correspondence team.
+They will then be forwarded to the relevant railway safety team member.

 If you are a railway company employee and have a health and safety complaint that has not been successful with your manager, with the unions or with CIRAS, you may contact us and we will forward your complaint to the appropriate railway safety team member.
-Your confidentiality will be protected if you so request
+Your confidentiality will be protected, if that is what you want.

 Complaints about Network Rail

-Network Rail is responsible for the stewardship of the railway network and this includes:
+Network Rail is responsible for the railway network.
+This includes:

 - line-side maintenance including vegetation and fencing